iggredible/vueBlog/src/data/original/2019-12-28_design-process-how-i-decided-how-to-add-arrow-button.md

 This is the current site
 ![Current site - it only has bulb](https://firebasestorage.googleapis.com/v0/b/archer-import.appspot.com/o/blogs%2F2019%2F12%2F28%2Firiancurrent.png?alt=media&token=389ba3aa-f7ba-42a4-a878-468aefb3180b)

-What is currently missing?
-I can come up with infinite list, but two stood out: button to go to previous page and button to scroll up
+What is it lacking?
+I can come up with infinite list, but two stood out: button to go to previous page and button to scroll to top.

 There are other features that I'd like to add like: bookmarks, highlights, note-taking, etc. Those might come later, but for MVP, I decided that the easiest, most important features are the ability to go back and scroll up.